-- Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking this medicine and for 12 weeks after stopping it.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
-Your doctor may want you to join a pregnancy registry for patients taking an anti-HIV medicine.
+- You can harm your unborn baby if you use this medicine while you are pregnant.
+Use an effective form of birth control to prevent pregnancy.
+You should not become pregnant while you take this medicine and for 12 weeks after you stop taking it.
+If you think you have become pregnant, tell your doctor right away.

 - Tell your doctor if you have a history of liver disease or hepatitis B or C. Make sure your doctor knows if you have a history of seizures, mental illness, emotional problems, or drug abuse.
-Tell your doctor if you are currently using alcohol.
-Make sure your doctor knows about any other medical problems you currently have, or have had in the past.
+Tell your doctor if you currently use alcohol.
+Make sure your doctor knows about any other medical problems you currently have or have had in the past.

-- This medicine may increase your risk of having serious mental or behavioral problems.
-Tell your doctor if you or your child develop any mood changes, strange thoughts, or any unusual behavior while you are using this medicine.
+- This medicine may increase your risk of serious mental or behavioral problems.
+Tell your doctor if you develop any mood changes, strange thoughts, or unusual behavior.

-- When you start taking HIV medicines, your immune system may get stronger.
-If you or your child have infections that are hidden in your body, such as pneumonia or tuberculosis, you may notice new symptoms when your body tries to fight them.
-If this occurs, be sure to tell your doctor.
+- Your immune system may get stronger when you start taking HIV medicines.
+If you have infections that are hidden in your body, such as pneumonia or tuberculosis, you may notice new symptoms when your body tries to fight them.
+Be sure to tell your doctor if this occurs.

 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

-- This medicine may cause you or your child to have excess body fat.
-Tell your doctor if you or your child notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area.
-You might also lose fat from the legs, arms, and face.
+- This medicine may cause changes in your body fat.
+Tell your doctor if you notice more fat in your upper back and neck or around the chest and stomach area.
+You may also lose fat from your legs, arms, and face.

-- Check with your doctor right away if you or your child develop a skin rash; blistering, peeling, or loosening of the skin; red skin lesions; sores or ulcers on the skin; or fever or chills while you or your child are using this medicine.
+- Check with your doctor right away if you develop a skin rash, blistering, peeling, or loose skin, sores, ulcers, or red lesions on the skin, or fever or chills.
+These could be symptoms of a serious skin reaction.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.